 - 1. I uphold the Ministry=s decision to deny access to the highlighted portions of Schedules 8 and 15 to the CGLA, which I have provided to the Ministry's Freedom of Information and Protection of Privacy Co-ordinator with a copy of this order.
 For greater certainty, the highlighted portions of these records should not be disclosed. - 2.
-I order the Ministry to disclose the remainder of the records to the requester, no later than January 14, 2002, but not earlier than January 7, 2002, with the exception of the highlighted information within Schedules 4.1(ae) and (af) to the SPA which should not be disclosed, as this information is not at issue in this appeal. - 3.
+I order the Ministry to disclose the remainder of the records at issue to the requester, no later than January 14, 2002, but not earlier than January 7, 2002. - 3.
 I uphold the Ministry's revised fee decision. - 4.
 I reserve the right to require the Ministry to provide me with a copy of the record disclosed to the requester pursuant to Provision 2.

-Original Signed By: December 5, 2001
+December 5, 2001

 Irena Pascoe

 Adjudicator